 Identifying and preventing fraud will undoubtedly become even more important as more users employ phones and wearables as payment devices.
-It is estimated that 2.8 billion mobile wallets were in use worldwide in 2020, and that number may rise to 4.8 billion by 2025.
-As people use those wallets to complete more sophisticated transactions online, fraud detection companies are creating AI-based technology for banks and retailers to help reduce false positives, increase fraud detection, and minimize investigation time.
+It is estimated that 2.8 billion mobile wallets were in use worldwide in 2020, and that number could rise to 4.8 billion by 2025.
+As people use those wallets to complete more sophisticated transactions online, fraud detection companies are creating AI-based technology for banks and retailers to help:

 4. Blockchain goes beyond cryptocurrency